Funding for Septic Systems

 The CWSRF funds water quality protection projects for wastewater treatment, control of nonpoint sources of pollution, decentralized wastewater treatment, and watershed and estuary management through low interest loans to a variety of borrowers.

-Under section 319 of the Clean Water Act, EPA provides grants to states to control nonpoint sources of pollution, such as agricultural runoff, mining activities, and malfunctioning onsite septic systems.
-Depending on the state's nonpoint source management program, grants may be used to construct, upgrade, or repair onsite systems.
+Under section 319 of the Clean Water Act, EPA provides grants to states to control nonpoint sources of pollution from a variety of sources such as agricultural runoff, mining activities, and malfunctioning onsite septic systems.
+Some, but not all, states use these grants to construct, upgrade, or repair onsite systems.
+Note that individual homeowners are not eligible to directly receive grant assistance through this program, as the grants are typically provided to watershed organizations that are actively implementing watershed-based plans to restore impaired waterbodies.
 For more information, contact your state's nonpoint source coordinator.

 EPA grant funding started 10 university-based environmental finance centers, the Environmental Finance Center Network, which work together with the public and private sectors to fund environmental programs.